Krishna-Thakar/Patients-Analytics-Dashboard/README.md

 3. Explore the interactive visualizations and filters.

 ## Contact
-For any questions, feel free to reach out at [your email or LinkedIn profile].
+For any questions, feel free to reach out at thakarkrishna74@gmail.com